-The Foxtrot Project revenue is based on the rare earth elements deemed to be in short supply and high demand into the future such as neodymium, praseodymium, dysprosium, lanthanum and terbium, which are key elements for the permanent magnet market.
-The channel program at Deep Fox (formerly called Deepwater Fox) resulted in higher grades of these elements; these very encouraging surface results must be verified at depth with a drill program, subject to financing.
+The Foxtrot Project revenue is based on the rare earth elements deemed to be in short supply and high demand into the future such as neodymium (Nd), praseodymium (Pr), dysprosium (Dy), lanthanum (La) and terbium (Tb), which are key elements for the permanent magnet market.
+The channel program at Deep Fox (formerly called Deepwater Fox) resulted in higher grades of these elements; these very encouraging surface results must be verified at depth with a drill program.